U.S. flag

 Parents of a proband

-• The father of a male proband with X-linked SEDT will not have the disorder nor will he be hemizygous for the causative pathogenic variant; therefore, he does not require further evaluation/testing.
+• The father of an affected male will not have the disorder nor will he be hemizygous for the TRAPPC2 pathogenic variant; therefore, he does not require further evaluation/testing.

-• In a family with more than one affected individual, the mother of an affected male is an obligate carrier.
-Note: If a woman has more than one affected child and no other affected relatives and if the familial pathogenic variant cannot be detected in her DNA, she most likely has germline mosaicism.
-Although no instances of maternal germline mosaicism have been reported, it remains a possibility.
+• In a family with more than one affected individual, the mother of an affected male is an obligate heterozygote (carrier).
+Note: If a woman has more than one affected child and no other affected relatives and if the familial pathogenic variant cannot be detected in her leukocyte DNA, she most likely has gonadal mosaicism.

-Sibs of a proband.
-The risk to sibs of a male proband with X-linked SEDT depends on the genetic status of the mother:
+Sibs of a male proband.
+The risk to sibs depends on the genetic status of the mother:

 Offspring of a male proband.
 Affected males transmit the TRAPPC2 pathogenic variant to all of their daughters and none of their sons.

 Other family members.
-The maternal aunts and maternal female cousins of a male proband may be at risk of being carriers and the aunts' offspring, depending on their sex, may be at risk of being carriers or of being affected.
+The maternal aunts and maternal cousins of a male proband may be at risk of having a TRAPPC2 pathogenic variant.

 Carrier Detection